A lot or a little?

-While most sitcoms that came before it revolved around families or workplaces, Seinfeld was one of the first to deal with the relationship between friends and was, famously, a show about "nothing."
-The show was created by comedy writer Larry David and stand-up comedian Jerry Seinfeld, and the show's characters are based on the two men and their close associates.
+While most sitcoms that came before it revolved around families or workplaces, this was one of the first to deal with the relationship between friends and was, famously, a show about "nothing."
+Seinfeld was created by comedy writer Larry David and stand-up comedian Jerry Seinfeld, and the show's characters are based on the two men and their close associates.

 The four main characters spend much of their time in Jerry's apartment or at the corner diner complaining, obsessing, and over-analyzing others' behavior.
 While each character pursues and dates others, the group has a way of unintentionally warding off interlopers and keeping their foursome intact.
 And somehow, despite each of the four's unpleasant personality characteristics -- no one in the petty, selfish quartet is in any way an ideal role model -- their continuing follies are delightfully appealing.

-Families can talk about the series' situations and characters.
+Families can talk about the situations and characters in Seinfeld.
 Are the situations realistic?
 What makes the characters appealing, even though they're often mean and selfish?
 Do you consider any of them role models?